 Whether you're looking for a new job or planning to change your career path, a career fair is a great place to start.

-A career fair brings together employers and potential employees and can feature as few as one employer or involve multiple employers from a single industry or region.
-It’s your chance to ask employers about hiring priorities and current job openings, obtain business cards and company literature and provide your resumé to employers you meet.
+A career fair brings together employers and potential employees.
+It can feature as few as one employer or involve multiple employers from a single industry or region.
+It’s your chance to ask employers about hiring priorities and current job openings.
+You can obtain business cards and company literature and provide your resumé to employers you meet.

 The following suggestions can help you make the most out of career fairs.